manishvenu/Global-Lake-Hydrology-Explorer/README.md

 You will need your lakes' HYLAK ID, you can find it
 here: https://glhe-fe.projects.earthengine.app/view/globallakehydrologyexplorer.
 Ignore all the demo links, which only work in a supervised environment.

-Import GLHE, call the CLAY_driver, which will download all the data the first time, and then pass the output folder location to LIME.
+Import GLHE, call the CLAY_driver, which will download all the data the first time (OR FOR FASTER DOWNLOAD - go here: https://www.dropbox.com/scl/fo/d9a8t8rs05qjr9dnzdzvw/AOIR2cebgd4tb3u5rjOm4RQ?rlkey=z8pd6py7ec1wwwt0rahae77zb&st=c10pjgqf&dl=0, download the folder GLHE-Large Data REpository (20 GB) and extract it in GLHE/CLAY as "LocalData" folder, which is faster), then run the CLAY_driver, and then pass the output folder location of CLAY_driver to LIME.
 You can change the output folder location in GLHE.CLAY.globals!

+This is tested to work on Linux and Windows, but Mac shouldn't be a problem.
+We're not using OS-specific packages yet.
 ### Contributing

 TBA, See Credits for where I've taken some code and things like that.
+I have taken A LOT of code from random sources hah.

 ### License